A middle schooler ran away from class on Tuesday. He wrote on the wall with a pencil. I got angry and told him to “get out” of the classroom.

 Was he okay?
 Had I permanently damaged him?
 Was this how parents felt when their children ran away?

 Then I heard his voice rumbling down the hallway, and I ran to catch him.
-The secretary was in the midst of interrogating him in Korean, asking him if he had anything to say for himself.
+The receptionist was in the midst of interrogating him in Korean, asking him if he had anything to say for himself.
 I quickly waved him over to me.
-“Let’s talk,” I said.
+“Let’s talk,” I said, leading him into an empty classroom.

 “Where did you go?”
 I asked.